tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 If we check details of one of these alerts, we can see interesting information, including related [MITRE tactics](https://www.microsoft.com/security/blog/2021/04/29/center-for-threat-informed-defense-teams-up-with-microsoft-partners-to-build-the-attck-for-containers-matrix/), detailed description, pod name...

 However we would like to potentially trigger actions based on this alert or have information about how to mitigate the threat!
-This is all in the 'take action' tab:
+This all happens in the 'take action' tab:

 ![image](https://user-images.githubusercontent.com/18376283/155598238-45ee9a3d-c72c-4256-b5c6-8f38cd7f5679.png)